100 Years of Tile: 1930 Tile Design

 Creating a new genre

 In the 1930s, 3-D tiles hit the market, featuring rolls, ridges and wave patterns.
 You could easily find tiles that had goldfish or some introduction to Spanish-style design.
 White also continued to be a staple for many during the 1930s with subway, hexagon or penny round tiles in full display.
 This proves that design never goes away, it just lays in wait for the next generation to catch on.
+For a modern twist, consider pairing these 3-D tiles with sleek fixtures and minimalist décor to balance the bold textures and ensure a timeless look.

 Here are some popular tile styles in the 1920s and carried over into the 1930s: